Blog

 Best Butt Exercise #4: Pile Squats

 You begin this exercise with your feet slightly wider than shoulder-width.
 Point your toes away at a 90° angle as if you were a ballerina.
 Keep your arms in front of your body to help keep your balance.
 In this position, squat down to the ground until your upper thighs are parallel with the floor and reverse motion to the standing position.
-It is perfectly normal to feel a nice stretch here, but there should be no sharp pain because of this movement.
+It is perfectly normal to feel a nice stretch here, but there should be no sharp pain doing this movement.

 At the top, squeeze the glutes and thrust the hips forward slightly.
 3-4 sets of 15-20 reps produce the best results.